Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 ## Module pipeline inputs

-Each module pipeline comes with the following runtime parameters:
+Each module pipeline comes with the following runtime parameters (which are identical for GitHub & AzureDevOps):

-- `'Branch' dropdown`: A dropdown to select the branch to run the pipeline from.
+- `'Branch'` dropdown: A dropdown to select the branch to run the pipeline from.
+- `'Execute static validation'` switch: Can be enabled or disabled and controls whether the static tests jobs are executed during the pipeline run.
+  > **Note:** This switch cannot be used to bypass the publishing requirements that both the static & deployment validation must be successful.
+- `'Execute deployment validation'` switch: Can be enabled or disabled and controls whether the deployment tests jobs are executed during the pipeline run.
-- `'Remove deployed module' switch`: Can be enabled or disabled and controls whether the test-deployed resources are removed after testing.
+- `'Remove deployed module'` switch: Can be enabled or disabled and controls whether the test-deployed resources are removed after testing.
 It is enabled by default.
+  > **Note:** This switch cannot be used to bypass the publishing requirements that both the static & deployment validation must be successful.
-- `'Publish prerelease module' switch`: Can be enabled or disabled and allows publishing a prerelease version for the corresponding module when running the pipeline from a branch different than `main|master`.
+- `'Publish prerelease module'` switch: Can be enabled or disabled and allows publishing a prerelease version for the corresponding module when running the pipeline from a branch different than `main|master`.
 It is disabled by default.
 For further information of how the input is processed refer to the [Publishing](./The%20CI%20environment%20-%20Publishing) dedicated page.

   <img src="./media/CIEnvironment/modulePipelineInput.png" alt="Module Pipeline Input" height="300">